Kuldeep-2303/Portfolio/README.md

 ## 📄 License

-This project is based on the [React Resume Template](https://github.com/tbakerx/react-resume-template) by Tim Baker.
+This project is based on the [Portfolio](https://github.com/Kuldeep-2303/Portfolio) by Kuldeep Khalotiya.

 ---